 - Most UK-based organisations will have data on individuals living in the remaining 27 EU member states (including UK citizens living in the EU) and so will have to comply even after leaving the EU.

 - UK data protection laws are contained in the Data Protection Act 1998 and this covers broadly similar ground, though the penalties are not as high (max £500,000).

 The UK is likely to want to be considered a safe place for data on EU individuals and appear on the EU’s list of countries having “adequate” data protection laws and this can only be achieved if UK laws are amended to enact similar safeguards to GDPR.

 Taking a step back, let’s remember that the GDPR is designed to help organisations achieve best practices for data protection and that it is actually a good set of rules to follow.
-It recommends privacy by design and good information management policies, procedures, and technologies to minimize possible data loss incidents.
+It advocates privacy by design and good information management policies, procedures, and technologies to minimise possible data loss incidents.

 The UK data privacy regulator, the Information Commissioner’s Office has answered a couple of questions: